algoo/jfmengine/README.md

  `./manage.py distill-local` to make the static website, see [Prod](#prod) for usage

- `./manage.py list-widgets` to list all widgets found in content directories
+ `./manage.py list-widgets` to list all widgets found in content directories.
+See an example in `EXAMPLES.md`.

- `./manage.py make-widgets` to make a file that groups all jinja2 widgets macros for easier includes.
-It is automatically called by `runserver` and `distill-local` commands. \
- See an example in `EXAMPLE.md`

  `./manage.py format-html <action>` to minify or beautify the html content (`<action>` being `minify` or `beautify`)